dfelinto/blender-multiview-old/README.md

 give a menu where you can set left or right.

 OR we will have addons for that ;)
+UPDATE: I'm testing an addon and I think it may work well with it.
+So no builtin stereo camera for now.

 Current issues
 --------------------------
-* Viewer Node showing only one view (waiting to hear back from JB on that).
+* Viewer Node showing only one view
-Need to decide (design-wise) how to handle files output.
+* FSA not implemented
+* Sequencer not implemented

 Links
 -----